 ACGME & AOA Accredited Clinical Sites

-All our partner clinical rotation sites are teaching hospitals where residencies are available in their respective disciplines of medicine.
+Each clinical rotation takes place inside of a teaching hospital where residencies are available in the student's respective discipline of medicine.

 Hospital-Based Clinical Experience

-Gain clinical experience while working closely with resident and attending physicians in your specialty of choice at recognized teaching hospitals in the tri-state area.
+Our students gain clinical experience while working closely with residents and attending physicians in their specialty of choice.
+This experience is gained through clinical rotations done at recognized teaching hospitals throughout the tri-state area.

-Your clinical rotations will enable you to impress your respective attendings and in turn enable you to receive strong letters of recommendation.
+Your clinical rotations are also designed to help enable you to impress your respective attendings, and in turn, enable you to receive a strong letter of recommendation.

 Availability of Clerkships Across All Specialties